Article I — OFFICES

 9.2 There also shall be the committees listed in this paragraph, the chairs of which, unless specified in these bylaws, the members of the Finance Committee, and certain members of the Nominating Committee all shall be appointed by the President simultaneously with assuming office.
 Unless the membership of a committee is prescribed in this paragraph, the President may also appoint the members of each committee, or may permit a committee chair to appoint that committee’s members.
 Whether the members are appointed by the President or the committee chair, all members of each committee shall be appointed within 30 days of the beginning of each President’s term, and the identities of committee chairs and members shall be published in Outdoors Unlimited and distributed to members by electronic means as soon as practicable.
 Those designated by the President as members of the Nominating Committee and as members of the Finance Committee shall not assume such duties until approved by the Board, consideration of which shall be an agenda item at the President’s first Board meeting.
 Each committee shall have at least three members, counting the chair, at least one of whom shall be a current Board member.
 No employee of OWAA or any of the Counsels of OWAA shall serve as a committee chair.
 The President shall serve as an ex-officio member of all committees except the Nominating Committee.
 Unless specific subcommittees and their members are prescribed in these bylaws, or unless these bylaws or Board directives specify a different procedure for a committee, each committee chair shall have power to appoint subcommittees as desired by the chair.

-The Awards Committee, chaired by the immediate past President, shall supervise the selection of the recipients of the J. Hammond Brown Memorial Award, the Jade of Chiefs Award, the Excellence in Craft Award and any other such awards (as distinguished from contests) that may be established.
+The Awards Committee, chaired by the immediate past President, shall supervise the selection of the recipients of the J. Hammond Brown Memorial Award, the Jade of Chiefs Award, the Enduring Excellence Award and any other such awards (as distinguished from contests) that may be established.
 The name for any such award may be changed by the board in consultation with living past recipients, and any such award may be discontinued by board action.
 The Board may also establish and change as it deems necessary procedures for selection of award recipients.
 The Awards Committee shall be divided into a subcommittee for each award, consisting of all living past recipients of that award, and all past recipients of these awards shall constitute the membership of the Awards Committee.

 The Conferences Committee, chaired by the First Vice President and assisted by the Second Vice President, shall be responsible for the annual conference and other in-person and virtual conferences and similar presentations sponsored by OWAA.